 One is Benelux: this comprises Belgium, The Netherlands and Luxembourg; they are in effect treated as one country - it is not possible to designate them separately.

-Another is the European Union (EU): all member states of the European Union (with Benelux treated as one - see above), except for Malta (which is not currently in the International Registration System), can be designated separately, in addition or as an alternative.
+Another is the European Union (EU); all member states of the European Union (with Benelux treated as one - see above), except for Malta, can be designated separately, in addition or as an alternative.

 The third is the African Intellectual Property Organization (OAPI); please see below for list of the member countries.

-As a United Kingdom trade mark application is examined in general quite rapidly, it is probably worthwhile waiting for grant to occur before filing an International Madrid System Application based on it, so that any problems arising during application will have been dealt with.
+An international application can be based on either a pending application or an existing registration.
+If filing based on a pending application, it is often worthwhile waiting for grant to occur before filing an international application based on it, so that any problems arising during the application process will have been dealt with.

-It is possible to base an International Registration on more than one UK application/registration for the same mark.
+It is possible to base an international application on more than one UK application/registration for the same mark.

 We can of course handle the application procedure for you.